leonaries/aipic-mcp/README.md

 ## 🔒 Security Considerations

-- API keys are passed as parameters by the client, never hardcoded
+- API keys can be configured via environment variables for better security
 - Images are saved to the local filesystem under the current working directory
 - Network requests have appropriate timeouts to prevent hanging
 - Input validation prevents empty prompts and missing required parameters
+- Environment variables are more secure than hardcoded keys

 ## 📚 Dependencies